 The first time I sampled this stone mulch detail in a rooftop garden it seemed too perfectly laid out; describing the concept of emulating a mountain ridge in a pot, with an array of metaphoric paddlestones, is an abstract notion indeed – but we moved on!
 Once a new detail is established, it often becomes self-explanatory – an innate part of a close-knit design & build team.
 In Belgravia, we returned to revamp the front garden with bespoke planters, trees and modern hedges, where a Silver birch tree trunk received a customary concentric slate circle.
 It's certainly a joy to watch the stone selection process and patience crafted into setting a meticulous, yet naturalistic layout – a skill once too rigid, now simply second nature.

 When folks fall in love with the crew, I can bow out quietly and ruminate, as a kudos barbecue glows into an Alps sunset.
 In the heat and humidity of Lake Maggiore, following weeks of planting a tricky rocky slope across two acres of landscape gardens, there was no finer way to celebrate the culmination of a long-term complex project.
 The renewed lakefront site sustains diverse wildlife, providing essence for our clients, accomplished with the solidity and subtlety of a smooth, considerate landscape design & build process.

 Many thanks to all the great labourers who shape my designs into liveable outdoor spaces, making my clients infinitely happy, while doing so with sheer discipline and love of their craft.
-Each and every captivating detail in our garden design portfolio is the result of such admirable dedication, where every team member put their heart into it – through dust, mud, heat, wind, rain and snow!
+Each and every captivating detail in our garden design portfolio is the result of such admirable dedication, where every team member put their heart into it – through dust, mud, heat, wind, rain and the occasional snow!